Instructions to Authors

 Submitting Manuscripts

-Anatolian Journal of Emergency Medicine accepts manuscript via Dergipark online submission system.
-Users should visit journal's web site on Dergipark and create an account before submitting their manuscripts.
+Anatolian Journal of Emergency Medicine accepts manuscripts via Dergipark online submission system.
+Users should visit the journal's web site on Dergipark and create an account before submitting their manuscripts.

-Resources for Authors page includes manuscript writing guidelines, ICMJE documents and ethical standards that you should follow.
-You may want to check the sections on Reporting Statistics and Preparing Figures in the Resources for Authors page before sending your manuscript for peer-review.
+The resources for the Authors page include manuscript writing guidelines, ICMJE documents, and ethical standards that you should follow.
+You may want to check the sections on Reporting Statistics and Preparing Figures in the Resources for Authors page before sending your manuscript for peer review.

-Forms Templates and Examples page under the Resources menu includes blank forms and filled examples that you need for submitting your manuscript.
-Also you can find examples for different file type and designs.
+The Forms Templates and Examples page under the Resources menu includes blank forms and filled examples that you need to submit your manuscript.
+Also, you can find examples of different file types and designs.

-We recommend you to use google chrome as your web browser while submitting articles.
+We recommend to use Google Chrome as your web browser while submitting articles.

 Language

 Manuscripts can be written in Turkish or English.
-Manuscripts that is written in Turkish or English language should include both Turkish and English abstract.
-Turkish abstracts can be added by editorial board if needed.
+Manuscripts written in Turkish or English should include both Turkish and English abstracts.
 Repetitive use of long sentences and passive voice should be avoided.
 It is strongly recommended that the text be run through computer spelling and grammar programs.
-Turkish, British or American spelling is acceptable but must be consistent throughout.
+Turkish, British, or American spelling is acceptable but must be consistent throughout.

 General manuscript style